Discover more from Tech World With Milan Newsletter

 Taking smart notes - It's easier to notice gaps in your knowledge when it is visualized.
 By building this habit, you can identify thought patterns more easily.

-Challenging your thoughts - Impostor syndrome is often driven by negative self-talk and self-doubt.
-Challenge those thoughts by asking yourself if they're based on fact or your perceptions.
+Challenging your thoughts—Impostor syndrome is often driven by negative self-talk and self-doubt.
+Challenge those thoughts by asking yourself if they're based on fact or perception.
 Look for evidence that supports your competence and achievements.
 I think coaching can be helpful here.

 Sharing your experience - Talking about your feelings with others who have experienced impostor syndrome can help you feel less alone.
 You may also find it helpful to find a mentor or coach who can guide and support you.